Short Description Concerning the Squidex Architecture.

 We can query an application's state to find out the current state of the world, and this answers many questions.
 However there are times when we don't just want to see where we are, we also want to know how we got there.

 Event Sourcing ensures that all changes to an application state are stored as a sequence of events.
 Not only are we able to query these events, but we can also use the event log to reconstruct past states and as a foundation to automatically adjust the state to cope with retroactive changes.

 A traditional representation of database state can be entirely recreated by reprocessing this event log.
 Event sourcing's benefits include strong auditing, creation of historic state, and replaying of events for debugging and analysis.
 Event sourcing has been around for a while, but we think it is used much less than it should be.

 Although this approach adds a lot of complexity to the system it also has a lot of advantages:

-You can consume the events to create your custom storage's, e.g. you can use the Elastic Search Stack for full text search or statistics.
+- 2.It's possible to consume the events to create custom storage, e.g. you can use the Elastic Search Stack for full text search or statistics.

-We don't have to care about data migration when we change the read models with a new version; you just have to run the event consumers from the beginning to populate the read store with the updated data.
+- 4.There's no need to worry about data migration when changing the read models with a new version; just run the event consumers from the beginning to populate the read store with the updated data.

 Squidex is based on the following frameworks and tools:

-Of course we use a dozens of external dependencies, because we do not want to reinvent the wheel, but it would just be too much to list them here.
+Of course there are also dozens of external dependencies (because there's no need to reinvent the wheel!), but it would just be too much information to list them all here.